 Wittenberg Luther sites: Luther House, Town Church

 After successful completion of his doctorate in 1512, Martin Luther moved to Wittenberg University to become Professor of Theology.
 He would move into a former monastery (structure shown above).
 In time, he and his wife, Katharina von Bora, made this place their home for their children, his students and visitors, and their staff.
-The Luther House is 1 of 4 key Reformation sites in Wittenberg which make up the listing for UNESCO World Heritage Site since 1996.
+The Luther House is one of four key Reformation sites in Wittenberg in the 1996 inscription as UNESCO World Heritage Site.

 Morning sun casts a warm glow on the City and Parish Church of St. Mary (Stadtkirche).
 This was the church where Martin Luther preached and it’s where Holy Mass was celebrated in the German language for the first time.
-This church is also considered the “Mother Church of the Reformation” and is 1 of 4 sites in the city as a UNESCO World Heritage Site since 1996.
+Considered the “Mother Church of the Reformation”, the church is one of four sites in the city inscribed in 1996 as UNESCO World Heritage Site.

 Würzburg Residence (Residenz)

-I made all photos labelled “(HL)” between 2009 and 2017 with Canon EOS cameras 450D (450D) and 6D mark 1 (6D1).
-Images for the German UNESCO Commission and the map of World Heritage Sites in Germany are from Wikimedia.
+I visited in person all sites listed above.
+Two images for the German UNESCO Commission and the map of World Heritage Sites in Germany are from Wikimedia.
+I made all remaining photos between 2009 and 2017 with Canon hardware: EOS450D/Rebel XSi (450D) and EOS6D mark 1 (6D1).
 This post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-9TO.